Hunt & Hike Maryland's Eastern Shore

 Blackwater National Wildlife Refuge and the Harriet Tubman Underground Railroad Byway

 If you’re looking for a good hunt, Blackwater welcomes archery, muzzleloader and shotgun hunts for white-tailed and sika deer.
 You’ll also find special hunting opportunities for every sportsman, no matter their age or ability.
-Recreational fishing and crabbing is also permitted.

-To get to Blackwater Refuge, take the Harriet Tubman Underground Railroad Scenic Byway.
-The road follows a path that features African-American history that will inspire you and your family and spur conversations about freedom and liberty.Experience the exact landscape Harriet Tubman traversed 150 years ago to carry slaves to freedom while risking her life and those of her people.
-You can stop by the Harriet Tubman Underground Railroad Visitor Center to learn more about this profound part of Maryland and American history.
+To get to Blackwater National Wildlife Refuge, take the Harriet Tubman Underground Railroad Scenic Byway.
+The road follows a path that features African-American history that will inspire you and your family and spur conversations about freedom and liberty.
+Experience the exact landscape Harriet Tubman traversed 165 years ago to carry enslaved people to freedom while risking her life and those of her groups.
+You can stop by the Harriet Tubman Underground Railroad Visitor Center to learn more about Tubman's early years and the profound impact that she had on both Maryland and American history.

-Pocomoke State Forest and Chesapeake Country Road
+Pocomoke State Forest and Chesapeake Country Scenic Byway

 The forest also offers a diverse population of game birds and mammals.
 White-tailed deer, wild turkeys and gray squirrels abound, as well as eastern cottontail rabbit, mourning dove and American woodcock.
 There are also several species of waterfowl, including wood ducks and mallards that make for a great harvest.
 Rifle, handgun, shotguns, bow and muzzleloader hunting is permitted in designated areas.
 So bring your hunting method of choice and enjoy the season.

 Your best bet to enjoy the sights of this tidewater region is to take the Chesapeake Country Scenic Byway, which traverses the country roads by the bay’s edge where the waterman’s lifestyle has long lived.
-You can stop by Pemberton Historical Park to enjoy some nature trails and involve the little ones in environmental education or stop by the self-guided Delmarva Discovery Center where everyone can explore the history of Delmarva and how its people lived in relation to the bay, the Atlantic Ocean and the natural environment across time.
+Stop by Pemberton Historical Park to enjoy some nature trails and involve the little ones in environmental education or stop by the self-guided Delmarva Discovery Center where everyone can explore the history of Delmarva and how its people lived in relation to the bay, the Atlantic Ocean and the natural environment across time.

 Plan and Explore